Health care system in Japan: Access

 Access to medical facilities is sometimes abused.
-Some patients with mild illnesses tend to go straight to hospital emergency departments rather than accessing more appropriate primary care services.
+Some patients with mild illnesses tend to go straight to the hospital emergency departments rather than accessing more appropriate primary care services.
 This causes a delay in helping people who have more urgent and severe conditions who need to be treated in the hospital environment.
 There is also a problem with misuse of ambulance services, with many people taking ambulances to hospitals with minor issues not requiring an ambulance.
-In turn this causes delays for ambulances arriving to serious emergencies.
+In turn, this causes delays for ambulances arriving for serious emergencies.
 Nearly 50% of the ambulance rides in 2014 were minor conditions where citizens could have taken a taxi instead of an ambulance to get treated.

-Due to the issue of large numbers of people visiting hospitals for relatively minor problems, shortage of medical resources can be an issue in some regions.
+Due to the issue of large numbers of people visiting hospitals for relatively minor problems, a shortage of medical resources can be an issue in some regions.
 The problem has become a wide concern in Japan, particularly in Tokyo.
 A report has shown that more than 14,000 emergency patients were rejected at least three times by hospitals in Japan before getting treatment.
 A government survey for 2007, which got a lot of attention when it was released in 2009, cited several such incidents in the Tokyo area, including the case of an elderly man who was turned away by 14 hospitals before dying 90 minutes after being finally admitted, and that of a pregnant woman complaining of a severe headache being refused admission to seven Tokyo hospitals and later dying of an undiagnosed brain hemorrhage after giving birth.
-The so-called "tarai mawashi" (ambulances being rejected by multiple hospitals before an emergency patient is admitted) has been attributed to several factors such as medical imbursements set so low that hospitals need to maintain very high occupancy rates in order to stay solvent, hospital stays being cheaper for the patient than low cost hotels, the shortage of specialist doctors and low risk patients with minimal need for treatment flooding the system.
+The so-called "tarai mawashi" (ambulances being rejected by multiple hospitals before an emergency patient is admitted) has been attributed to several factors such as medical reimbursements set so low that hospitals need to maintain very high occupancy rates to stay solvent, hospital stays being cheaper for the patient than low-cost hotels, the shortage of specialist doctors and low-risk patients with minimal need for treatment flooding the system.

 Insurance

 Health insurance is, in principle, mandatory for residents of Japan, but there is no penalty for the 10% of individuals who choose not to comply, making it optional in practice.
+Apart from conventional Western medicine and healthcare, Japanese insurance also covers traditional health therapies like acupuncture and health massages, etc., from licensed therapists.
 There is a total of eight health insurance systems in Japan, with around 3,500 health insurers.
 According to Mark Britnell, it is widely recognised that there are too many small insurers.
 They can be divided into two categories, Employees' Health Insurance (健康保険, Kenkō-Hoken) and National Health Insurance (国民健康保険, Kokumin-Kenkō-Hoken).
 Employees’ Health Insurance is broken down into the following systems: